|1||Botwood, Newfoundland and Labrador|

 |5||Dollard-Des Ormeaux, Quebec|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Grand Forks is currently 3.3 times the WHO annual air quality guideline value
+PM2.5 concentration in Grand Forks air currently meets the WHO annual air quality guideline value

 Good 38 US AQI